|

 a hot summer night they can have space, & not disturb each

+other by not getting a good nights sleep.
 With the design below, one could have movable internal

 sections, so to add or divide rooms so as to accommodate family

+circumstances.
 There is a need to stop building for market houses, but build

 one million houses that one can buy, but can't sell on build

-I am putting together a community farm project,
+for the need not the greed. ps, I am putting together a community farm project, visit Land

 and Leisure

+for details.
 NHS & CARE:

 As above